Visali-AL/Games/README.md

 Remaining domino: {0=[], 1=[], 2=[], 3=[], 4=[], 5=[], 6=[]}<br>

 <br><br><br>
-And then the actual valid output that helped me solve in a couple of seconds, which otherwise would've taken a few minutes!
+And then the actual valid output!
+Olaf helped me solve it in a couple of seconds, which would have otherwise taken a few minutes.
 <img width="1170" height="1448" alt="image" src="https://github.com/user-attachments/assets/b1e20b7c-b8f0-449b-bbbf-cd84c8f64b22" />

 <br><br><br>
 I feel very honoured just to have read and understood Sir Donald E. Knuth's paper, written in 2000, on Dancing Links.
-I'm going to honour his legacy in my own way!
+I'm going to honour his legacy in my own way by building this solver using the DLX algorithm! (or DL-Pips to be precise)
 For those who're interested
 https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf